Juventus Transfer News: 'Optimism Growing' over Cristiano Ronaldo Deal

 Juventus Transfer News: 'Optimism Growing' over Cristiano Ronaldo DealJuly 7, 2018

-Juventus are reportedly growing increasingly confident of sealing a €100 million (£88 million) deal for the transfer of Real Madrid icon Cristiano Ronaldo.
+Juventus are reportedly confident of sealing a €100 million (£88 million) deal for the transfer of Real Madrid icon Cristiano Ronaldo.

-According to Gianluca Di Marzio of Sky Sport Italia, there is "optimism growing" that a move will be done in the current transfer window, with the Italian champions said to be in regular contact with Ronaldo's agent, Jorge Mendes.
+According to Gianluca Di Marzio of Sky Sport Italia, there is "optimism growing" that a move will be done in the summer transfer window, with the Italian champions said to be in regular contact with Ronaldo's agent, Jorge Mendes.

 "The Bianconeri are just waiting for Mendes to provide a written document allowing the transfer to take place for €100 million, the figure of the gentleman's agreement previously negotiated with Real Madrid," it's added.
 "Once the transfer fee is settled they'll work on the player's contract."

-Speculation about Ronaldo's future at the Santiago Bernabeu has gathered pace in recent weeks and the prospect of the player ending his nine-year stay at the Santiago Bernabeu suddenly feels very real.
+Speculation about Ronaldo's future at the Santiago Bernabeu has gathered pace in recent weeks and the prospect of the player ending his nine-year stay at the Santiago Bernabeu suddenly feels real.

 As noted below, plenty has happened since Ronaldo made the switch from Manchester United to Madrid in 2009: